QuanDool/learn-fpga/FemtoRV/TUTORIALS/DSP.md

 Principles
 ----------
 A good approach to understand something is trying to reinvent it.
-So let's imagine you want to invent a building bloc that one can assemble to create nxn multipliers, where n is an arbitrary bitwidth.
+So let's imagine you want to invent a building block that one can assemble to create nxn multipliers, where n is an arbitrary bitwidth.
 Let us take a look at how one computes a product: